agoupy/eof_hwm/README.rst

 References
 ==========

 ..
-The idea was to reproduce the study conducted in the article: `The estimation of upper atmospheric wind model updates from infrasound data <https://agupubs.onlinelibrary.wiley.com/doi/pdf/10.1002/jgrd.50833>` by J. D. Assink, R. Waxler, W. G. Frazier, and J. Lonzaga
+The idea was to reproduce the study conducted in the article: `The estimation of upper atmospheric wind model updates from infrasound data <https://agupubs.onlinelibrary.wiley.com/doi/pdf/10.1002/jgrd.50833>`_ by J. D. Assink, R. Waxler, W. G. Frazier, and J. Lonzaga

 ..
-The data from HWM2014 are available on <https://github.com/rilma/pyHWM14>
+The data from HWM2014 are available on `Rilma github account <https://github.com/rilma/pyHWM14>`_